readthedocs/readthedocs.org/docs/user/glossary.rst

    subproject
-      Project A can be configured such that when requesting a URL ``/<subproject-slug>``, the root of Project B is returned.
+      Project A can be configured such that when requesting a URL ``/<subproject-slug>``, the root of project B is returned.
-      In this case, *Project B* is the subproject.
+      In this case, *project B* is the subproject.
       Read more in :doc:`/subprojects`.

    root URL